This novel is a gritty, dark and unflinching psychological suspense that will stay with you long after you’ve put it down.

 The Good Daughter follows two sisters, Charlotte and Samantha who experience a horrific event as teenagers which leaves their mother dead and forever changes the course of their lives.
 28 years later, Charlotte (Charlie) is once again thrust into a terrifying situation that forces her to face the unresolved trauma of her past.

-The book begins with one of the most gripping chapters I have ever read in my life, and if you’re not afraid of the gory details then you’ll most likely be on the edge of your seat too.
-This story is unbelievably frightening in the realest (and best) way possible.
+The book begins with one of the most gripping chapters in any book ever, but I don’t recommend it for anyone who does not like gory details.
+This story is unbelievably frightening.
 The detail in the descriptions serves to make the injustices and crimes all the more infuriating.

 The only cons I have are the pacing was a bit off for me in some parts, and without giving away spoilers some of the red herrings were (in my opinion) a little bit far-fetched.
 As mentioned, it also contains graphic descriptions of violence among other things… but there’s not much else I can say about it that won’t contain spoilers.